-The Cooperation Council for the Arab States of the Gulf (GCC) is a regional organisation, with 6 members: Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and United Arab Emirates.
+The Cooperation Council for the Arab States of the Gulf (GCC, officially The Cooperation Council of the Arab States of the Gulf or CCASG) is a regional organisation, with 6 members: Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and United Arab Emirates.
 Set up in 1981, its objectives are to enhance coordination, integration and inter-connection among its members.
 All GCC members are also members of the Arab League and Qatar, Saudi Arabia, Kuwait and the United Arab Emirates are the prominent members of OPEC.

 The EU established bilateral relations with the GCC countries through the 1988 Cooperation Agreement, intended to:

 The Agreement provides for annual joint councils/ministerial meetings (between the EU and the GCC foreign ministers), and for joint cooperation committees at senior officials' level.

 The most recent EU-GCC ministerial meeting took place in Manama, Bahrain on 30 June 2013 (previous one in Luxemburg on 25 June 2012), co-chaired by the EU High Representative-Vice President Ashton and Bahraini Foreign Minister Shaikh Khalid Bin Ahmed Bin Mohamed Al Khalifa.
 The next ministerial meeting is due to take place in 2014 in Europe.